danpaul81/tanzu_terraform_aws/README.md

-This terraform script deploys a bootstrap vm in AWS EC2 and then deploys a Tanzu Community Edition (TCE) Management Cluster and a TCE Guest Cluster
+This terraform script deploys a bootstrap vm in AWS EC2 and then deploys a Tanzu Community Edition (TCE) Management Cluster and two TCE Guest Clusters

-It also places customized yaml spec files on the bootstrap node to deploy px-enterprise
+It also installs portworx enterprise and deploys EBS Clouddrives to the guest clusters

 ## 1. create Cloud Formation Stack
 If it not already exists you need to create a Tanzu cloud formation stack "tkg-cloud-vmware-com" in your AWS Account